 Day 3Ohrid – Dihovo – Bitola - Ohrid (159 km) (B, L)

 Breakfast in the hotel.
-Today first we are heading to the National park and mountain of Galitchitsa to admire the nature from few view points in the mountain.
-On the other site of the National park, we will have another stop to view Lake Prespa with hundreds of species of birds, pelicans and cormorants among them.
+Today, first we are headed to the National park and mountain of Galitchitsa to admire the nature from few viewpoints in the mountain.
+On the other side of the National park, we will have another stop to view Lake Prespa with hundreds of species of birds, pelicans and cormorants among them.
 We drive onward to Dihovo, a little village sitting in the foothills of Mountain Baba and National Park Pelister.
-A local Guest House Dihovo is member of the Slow Food organization for healthy food and produces home-made wine, brandy and beer as well as home-made organic food.
-Our lunch here will consists of variety of home-cooked Macedonian specialties, made with fruits and vegetables coming from its own private gardens, followed by domestic brandy and wine in wooden barrels, as well as a range of homebrewed beers.
+Local guesthouse Dihovo is member of the Slow Food organization for healthy food and produces home-made wine, brandy and beer as well as home-made organic food.
+Our lunch here consists of variety of home-cooked Macedonian specialties, made with fruits and vegetables coming from its own private gardens, followed by domestic brandy and wine in wooden barrels, as well as a range of home-brewed beers.
 Continue to Bitola, arriving by mid-afternoon.
 Relax in one of the city’s many cafes, explore the stalls of the Old Bazaar or choose to take a guided tour of the ancient town and archaeological site of Heraclea Lyncestis, located on the outskirts of Bitola.
 Heraclea was founded by Philip II of Macedonia in the fourth century BC after he had conquered the surrounding region of Lyncestis.
 The city was named in honor of the mythological hero Heracles, whom Philip considered his ancestor.
 Drive back to Ohrid.

 Day 4 Ohrid – Struga – Vevchani - Ohrid (67 km) (B, L)

 Breakfast in the hotel.
 We will pick you up from your hotel or any location of your preference in Ohrid.
-First we take yo to the neighboring town of Struga.
+First we take you to the neighboring town of Struga.
 We start with a short walking tour through the streets of Struga and visit the lock where the water of Lake Ohrid flows into the river Black Drim.
-Our next stop will be villages of Kalishta and Radozda, which are famous of their cave churches and frescos.
+Our next stop will be villages of Kalishta and Radozda, famous of their cave churches and frescos.
 In Kalishta you will find very rear old wooden icon where the Mother of God is painted in a black robe and with a black face (Black Madonna), and the child Jesus painted in black.
 The last stop of our tour is village of Vevchani.
-In this village we will visit the springs of Vevchani, a beautiful park of nature.
-In a national restaurant in the village of Vevchani we will have a chance to taste a local food, such ayvar, pindzur, tavce-gravce (baked beans), variety of salads, grilled mushrooms and peppers, grilled sheep cheese, and homemade wine and rakiya.
-Vevchani is famous about its Vevchani Carnival.
+In this village, we will visit the springs of Vevchani, a beautiful park of nature.
+In a national restaurant in the village of Vevchani we will have a chance to taste local food, such as ayvar, pindzhur, tavche-gravche (baked beans), variety of salads, grilled mushrooms and peppers, grilled sheep cheese, and home-made wine and rakiya.
+Vevchani is famous for its Vevchani Carnival.
 The Vevchani Carnival, which claims a 14 century long legacy, is held every year from 13 to 14 January.
 Back to Ohrid.